Here are some key items to think about when crafitng a resume;

 - If you don’t have graphic design experience, list your employment spots outside of our field.
 If you work at a restaurant, that is customer service and you learn a great deal about communicating effectively with consumers.
 If you do have design experience, highlight it by having a “Related Experience” heading or listing it first.

 - Make sure you list any awards or academic honors

-- Do highlight your Language skills in a separate category from your Software Skills
+- Do highlight your Language skills, preferably in a separate category from your Software Skills

 - Every student has different skill sets and interests–in your resume, you want to grab someone’s eye and distinguish yourself from other applicants.
 If you have unique hobbies or interests, put them on there.
 If you volunteer in the community, put it on there.
 You never know when the hiring manager is also interested in birdwatching or is a member of NYPIRG too.
 If you have illustration skills, find some way to showcase those skills right on the resume.

 - If you are from a New York City High School that is large, consider putting in on there as there are many alumni who attended that school also.